-There are a number of different types of Service Dogs that can be trained in South Africa to assist persons with various disabilities or impairments, these include Service Dogs that can assist persons with:
+There are various types of Service Dogs that are trained in South Africa to assist persons with various disabilities or impairments, these include Service Dogs that can assist persons with:

-- Mobility Impairments - These are known as Service Dogs & can also help persons in wheelchairs & also those with Diabetes.
+- Mobility Impairments - These are known as Service Dogs and can also help persons in wheelchairs and also those with Diabetes.

-- Visual impairments - These are known as Guide Dogs & are used to guide people who are blind.
+- Visual impairments - These are known as Guide Dogs and are used to guide people who are blind.

-- Hearing Impairments - These are known as Hearing Dogs & they can alert people who are Deaf or who have Hearing Impairments.
+- Hearing Impairments - These are known as Hearing Dogs and they can alert people who are Deaf or who have Hearing Impairments.

-Service animals are working animals, not pets.
-The work or task that a dog has been trained to provide must be directly related to the person's disability.
-There are various organizations, companies & individuals, who can help train your Service Dog, some of these places breed & supply these dogs to be trained & can assist you to train them, while other organizations, companies or individuals, can only train or assist you to train your dog, i.e. they do not supply the dogs.
+Service animals are working animals, not pets, the work or task that a Service Dog has been trained to provide must be directly related to the person's disability.
+There are various organizations, companies & individuals, who can help train your Service Dog, some of these places breed and supply these dogs to be trained and can assist you to train them, while other organizations, companies or individuals, can only train or assist you to train your dog, i.e. they do not supply the dogs.

-On the page below we will list & discuss a couple of these companies, organizations or individuals that train or supply these different types of Service Dogs in South Africa which help persons with different types of Intellectual Impairments.
+On the page below we will list and discuss these companies, organizations or individuals that train or supply these different types of Service Dogs in South Africa which help persons with different types of Intellectual Impairments.

-Service Dogs can be trained to assist with people with a variety of different Intellectual Impairments, including:
+Service Dogs can be trained to assist with persons with Intellectual Impairments in a variety of different ways, including: